Teen Depression: Causes, Symptoms and Treatment

 6. Sleep disturbances

-Excessive use of social media, particularly before bedtime, can disrupt sleep patterns and quality.
+Excessive use of social media, particularly before bedtime, disrupts sleep patterns and quality.
 Inadequate sleep has been linked to increased vulnerability to depression and other mental health issues in teenagers.

 Understand that not all teens will experience depression as a direct result of social media use, and the impact can vary among individuals.
 However, excessive and unhealthy usage patterns, combined with other risk factors, can contribute to the development or worsening of depressive symptoms in susceptible teenagers.